rykas-productions/chivalry-engine/README.md

 If you run into issues, or wish to add your own modules, fork the repository and your changes.
 When complete, submit a well documented pull request!

 # Requirements
 A web-server with PHP 5.5+ and MySQLi support.
 Users need to have Javascript enabled or a lot of the core features won't work.

+  # Live Game
+Want to give the engine a test in a live game instance?
+Check out (Chivalry is Dead)[chivalryisdeadgame.com]